ksh009/top-todo-application/additional/features.md

 - 16/05/2023 Tasks
   2/2 Tasks:
 - 1. Functionality to filter switch
+  - `Leave filter functionality for last`
 - 2. Click Add todo btn on project cards and Add todo form will open in modal
 - 3. Cancel logic on add todo form modal
 - 4. Submit logic on add todo form modal
 - 5. Add animation to todo count color to indicate that it is clickable
   - `Done`
 - 6. When clicking on todo animation open todos table for particular project

+- ISSUE
+  - When deleting a project in filter mode all projects aside from the default projects is deleted from state
+  - When deletign outside of filter and then filtering projects get filtered as per normal